Tips for a great Whale Watching Trip!

 *Get to the boat early if you want a good seat – We thought getting to the boat 15 minutes in advance was enough time, however, the boat was already completely packed and the upper level full.

 *Choose an early cruise for a more peaceful trip – The afternoon trips are much more crowded and noisy.
-It will be easier to get good pictures without big crowds on the boat.
+It will be easier to get good pictures minus big crowds.

 *Research peak whale times in the area – You want to take your trip at the best time possible.
 Choose the time when the majority of whales are migrating to the area.

-*Make sure your camera is full charged the night before – The last thing you want is your camera going dead in the middle of your cruise!
+*Make sure your camera/phone is full charged the night before – The last thing you want is your camera going dead in the middle of your cruise!

 What to bring with on the boat